aquintero10/API_Masivian/README.md

 # API Masivian
-Repository por masivian test backend developer
+**Repository por masivian test backend developer.**
+Using net core 3.1 and redis with implementation of cache repository built with Decorator pattern to access the distributed redis-cache of and dependency inyection to install services in configuration.

 # To deploy